 We were fortunate to have Rev. Suzanne Wasilczuk with us from 2010 to 2019 as our consulting minister.
 Suzanne joined us from Duluth on a monthly basis since 2011.
 She charmed us with her enthusiasm, insights, and inspirations.

 In 2020 we are in the process of discerning our ministerial needs and possibilities for the future.
-This year David Belrose has been contracted to provide ten monthly services utilizing the resources of the Touchstones program.
-In addition, we are looking at bringing in visiting ministers, also on a monthly basis.
+This year David Belrose has been contracted to provide ten monthly services utilizing the resources of the Touchstones project.
+In addition, we are looking at bringing in visiting ministers on a regular basis.

 We at the Lakehead Unitarian Fellowship (LUF) believe in the celebration of a variety of religious and philosophical ideas from different cultures.
 We believe in the never-ending search for truth and encourage individuals to develop their own personal theology.